Department of Psychology Staff

 Vanessa Watorek, Psy.D

-Vanessa Watorek, Psy.D., joined Shepherd Center in September 2019 as a neuropsychology postdoctoral fellow.
+Vanessa Watorek, Psy.D., joined Shepherd Center in September 2019 as a neuropsychology postdoctoral fellow, and was hired as a clinical neuropsychologist in September 2021.
 She obtained a B.A. and M.A. in Psychology at New York University.
 In 2019, she received her Psy.D. degree in Clinical Psychology from the University of Hartford (APA-accredited).
 Dr. Watorek completed her CPA-accredited internship at Hamilton Health Sciences, with an emphasis on neuropsychology within a rehabilitation setting.
 She works with individuals from adolescence through older adulthood, with specific interests in acquired brain injury and neurodegenerative conditions.